walkingriver/walkingriver.github.io/_posts/2021-12-03-watch-your-writing.md

 See also `who's` and `whose`, which follow a similar pattern.

+## Lead/Led
+The past-tense of the verb `lead` is `led`, often confused with its homonym `lead`, which is a dense, soft metal.

+## Less/Fewer
+The rule for this is pretty simple.
+If you can count something, use `fewer`.
+If you cannot count it, or you tend to use its singular noun form, use `less`.

+Examples:
+- ❌ This code has less bugs than the last one.
+- ✅ This code has fewer bugs than the last one.
+- ✅ This code is less complex than the last one.
+- ❌ I have less dollars today than yesterday.
+- ✅ I have fewer dollars today than yesterday.
+- ✅ I have less money today than yesterday.

 ## Let's/Lets
 This is another one I see often.
 The word `let's` is a contraction meaning "let us."
 On the other hand, `lets` is a verb meaning "allows."